wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries         February 2015

+   Several other implementations, however, do not support being able to mix positive and negative answers, and thus interoperability is a problem.
+It is recommended that no specific behavior regarding negative answers be relied upon.

    This issue is expected to be revisited in a future revision of the protocol, possibly blessing the mixing of positive and negative